 Be sure to thin the fruit on your trees.
 That’s another good reason to keep them smaller so you can more easily reach the branches.
 The best time to do this is when the fruit is still small.
 Thinning fruit discourages early fruit drop and improves the quality of the remaining fruit.
 It helps to avoid limb damage from a heavy fruit load.
 Also it stimulates next year’s crop and helps to avoid biennial bearing.
 Left to their own devices, a fruit tree may bear heavily one year and then light or not at all the next year.
 Some types of fruit trees like peaches and Golden Delicious apples are likely to bear biennially if the current year’s fruit crop isn’t thinned.

-While I have the pruners out I’ll be shearing back early flowering perennials to encourage another round of blooms.
-And I’ll add some more mulch to areas that are a little thin.
-I’ll be checking the ties on my trees to make sure they aren’t too tight and remove the stake if the trunk is strong enough to support the tree on its own.
+I’ll add some more mulch to areas that are a little thin.
+And I’ll be checking the ties on my trees to make sure they aren’t too tight and remove the stake if the trunk is strong enough to support the tree on its own.